The USC EPIC Study is our newest behavioral epidemiology research study that aims to better understand adolescent health and well-being.

 School Collaborations

-Are you a school, interested in joining the USC EPIC Study?
+Are you a school, interested in a USC REBEL Study?

 Please contact Project Manager, Gina Klemm, to set up a meeting.